tldr-pages/tldr/pages/common/mkvmerge.md

 `mkvextract tracks {{path/to/file.mkv}} {{1}}:{{path/to/output.webm}}`

-- Extract the subtitle from the track 3 of a specific file:
+- Extract the subtitle from track 3 of a specific file:

 `mkvextract tracks {{path/to/file.mkv}} {{3}}:{{path/to/subs.srt}}`